 Any agreement where there is a limit on the time of enforcing the contract rights

-Agreements which are unlawful in parts
+Agreements that are unlawful in parts

-Agreements in restraint of marriage – Any agreement (apart from involving a minor), where there is restraint in marriage, is a void agreement.
+Agreements in Restraint of Marriage– Any agreement (apart from involving a minor), where there is restraint in marriage, is a void agreement.

-Agreements in restraint of trade – Any agreement which restricts a lawful trade or profession is considered a void contract.
+Agreements in Restraint of Trade– Any agreement which restricts a lawful trade or profession is considered a void contract.

 Wagering or gambling agreements.

-Voidable Contract – A voidable contract has all the elements of a valid and enforceable contract but has some flaws that could enable either party to void it.
+A voidable contract has all the elements of a valid and enforceable contract but has some flaws that could enable either party to void it.
 In such a contract, either of the parties has a choice of avoiding their duties.
 Some of the examples where a void contract becomes voidable are: